Open Source License Detection

 Deny-list: Jit maintains a default deny-list of licenses that are not permitted within your project.
 This includes licenses such as GPL.

-dual_license can have value of either restrictive or permissive.
+dual_license can have either the restrictive or permissive value.

 • Restrictive Dual License: By default, Jit operates in restrictive dual license mode.
 In this mode, if one of the licenses associated with a dual-licensed component is found in the deny-list, the user will be alerted.
 For example, if a component has licenses GPL or MIT, and GPL is in the deny-list, a finding will be created.